Did you know? Making good use of daylight in a classroom can reduce lighting costs by 19%.

-- With your Energy Team, identify which rooms in the school have multiple light switches which allow rows or groups of fittings to be controlled independently.
+- Identify which rooms in the school have multiple light switches which allow rows or groups of fittings to be controlled independently.

-- Choose a day with average levels of daylight (i.e. overcast day/not too sunny) and carry out the following procedures in each room.
+- Ideally, choose a day with average levels of daylight (i.e. overcast day/not too sunny) and carry out the following procedures in each room.

 - Switch off all the lights and then, starting furthest from the window, switch each row back on one at a time.
 Each time consider whether there is an adequate amount of light to work effectively at desk level.
 (Note: in some classrooms, it is lighting installed close and adjacent to an internal wall that is best left off).